zhoubin-me/agent0/README.md

 ## Introduction

-AgentZero is a Lightweight PyTorch Reinforcement Learning Framework.
+AgentZero is a Lightweight PyTorch and Launchpad based Reinforcement Learning Framework.

 ## Installation